pipe-cd/pipecd/docs/content/en/docs-v0.18.x/operator-manual/piped/adding-a-cloud-provider.md

 See [ConfigurationReference](/docs/operator-manual/piped/configuration-reference/#cloudproviderterraformconfig) for the full configuration.

-### Configuring CloudRun cloud provider
+### Configuring Cloud Run cloud provider

-Adding a CloudRun provider requires the name of the Google Cloud project and the region name where CloudRun service is running.
-A service account file for accessing to CloudRun is also required if the machine running the piped does not have enough permissions to access.
+Adding a Cloud Run provider requires the name of the Google Cloud project and the region name where Cloud Run service is running.
+A service account file for accessing to Cloud Run is also required if the machine running the piped does not have enough permissions to access.

 ``` yaml
 apiVersion: pipecd.dev/v1beta1